Skip to content

 1. Cost of Independent Living vs. Assisted Living

-Assisted living typically follows a rental model, with monthly fees covering maintenance, housekeeping, security, nursing observation, three daily meals, programming, and round-the-clock staffing.
-In an assisted living community, one to two hours of personal care per day are often included in the monthly rent (additional fees may apply if it's not included).
+Assisted living typically follows a rental model, with monthly fees covering maintenance, housekeeping, security, nursing observation, three daily meals, programming, and round-the-clock staffing for reassurance or personal care.

-This personal care assistance can encompass bathing, dressing, grooming, toileting, and medication administration.
+Personal care assistance can encompass bathing, dressing, grooming, toileting, and assistance with walking or mobility.
+Supervision with medications is also offered through professional services.
 While assisted living is an out-of-pocket expense, many individuals have Long Term Care Insurance policies that cover a portion of the monthly fee.

 The cost breakdown for independent living is slightly different.
 In most continuing care retirement communities, residents pay an entrance fee upon moving in (typically refundable up to 75-90% upon leaving) and an additional monthly fee to cover maintenance, housekeeping, security, meals, and programming.